Satellite conjunction analysis and the false confidence theorem: Conclusions

-In Section~\ref{subsect:validity.confidence}, by proving that frequentist confidence intervals and confidence regions satisfy the Martin--Liu validity criterion, we have identified a widely-disseminated and well-established statistical tool that is free from false confidence.
-Technically, this is a special case of a theorem already proved in \cite{denoeux2017frequency}, but our special-case proof is offered in the hope that it will be more accessible to a wider readership.
-In Section~\ref{subsect:validity.ellipsoids}, we provided a simple derivation that can be used to rationalize $K\sigma$ uncertainty ellipsoids as a principal representation of collision risk exposure in satellite conjunction analysis, rather than as a mere screening tool.
+There are other engineers and applied scientists tasked with other risk analysis problems for which they, like us, will have practical reasons to take the frequentist view of uncertainty.
+For those practitioners, the false confidence phenomenon revealed in our work constitutes a serious practical issue.
+In most practical inference problems, there are uncountably many propositions to which an epistemic probability distribution will consistently accord a high belief value, regardless of whether or not those propositions are true.
+Any practitioner who intends to represent the results of a statistical inference using an epistemic probability distribution must at least determine whether their proposition of interest is one of those strongly affected by the false confidence phenomenon.
+If it is, then the practitioner may, like us, wish to pursue an alternative approach.

-In this paper, we focused much of our attention on satellite conjunction analysis as a motivating problem.
-However, as the generality of the false confidence theorem implies, our findings have broad implications for anyone in any field of engineering or applied science working on a risk analysis or uncertainty quantification problem.
-Failure due to false confidence is a potential threat any time that an epistemic probability distribution is used to represent the results of a statistical inference.
-We recognize the disruptive nature of this finding, given the current popularity of Bayesian inference, in which results are usually represented using an epistemic probability distribution.
-Fortunately, the Martin--Liu validity criterion offers a guide by which to eliminate false confidence in statistical inference.
+Fortunately, the Martin--Liu validity criterion provides a formal benchmark by which to identify statistical methods that are inherently free from severe false confidence.
+For example, in Section~\ref{subsect:validity.confidence}, we proved that frequentist confidence intervals and confidence regions satisfy the Martin--Liu validity criterion, thus identifying a widely-disseminated and well-established statistical tool that is free from severe false confidence.
+Technically, this is a special case of a theorem already proved in \cite{denoeux2017frequency}, but our special case proof is offered in the hope that it will be more accessible to a wider readership.
+In satellite conjunction analysis, this means that $K\sigma$ uncertainty ellipsoids and uncertainty ellipses, which can often be rationalized as confidence regions, are statistically reliable in the same way that epistemic probability of collision is not.